neuromorph/better-osd/README.md

 ## Acknowledgements

-This extension started from [Better OSD](https://extensions.gnome.org/extension/1345/better-osd/).
-That extension is obsolete and forked versions also do not support new OSD modifications in GNOME shell after GNOME 41+.
-Custom-OSD began with porting the old extension to new GNOME mods but soon ended up rewriting the entire code for refinements/bug-fix/refactor and many new features.
+- This extension started from [Better OSD](https://extensions.gnome.org/extension/1345/better-osd/) and its Gnome 40 [update](https://extensions.gnome.org/extension/4231/better-osd-gnome-40/).
+Better OSD became obsolete and forked versions also do not support new OSD modifications in GNOME shell after GNOME 41+.
+Custom-OSD began with porting the old extension to new GNOME mods so I could continue to use it locally.
+Eventually, I decided to put it out in case it is helpful to others as well.
+It soon found many users and many new feature requests as well, so I ended up rewriting the entire code for refinements/bug-fix/refactor and many new features.
+Nevertheless, Better OSD served as the inspiration and starter code and was an OSD lifesaver back in the days, many thanks to them!
+- Also thanks to users who appreciated the project, raised issues and requested new features here and on Gnome Extensions website.
+In particualr, [RedBearAK](https://github.com/RedBearAK) thoroughly reviewed the extension revisions and suggested [many ideas](https://github.com/neuromorph/custom-osd/issues/3) (most have been incorporated).
+Much appreciated!